 Year in and year out, Americans commit (and recommit) themselves to getting fit in the new year.
 “Stay fit and healthy” and “lose weight” ranked as the top two new year’s resolutions in one study; “save more, spend less” consistently appears among the top five.

 Want a little motivation to help you achieve your fitness goal and save money at the same time?
 You might want to make applying for life insurance your new year's resolution, too.
 That's because your weight impacts your life insurance rates, or even whether you'll be approved for a policy.

 We crunched the numbers.
 How much might the average American save on 20-year term life insurance if he or she achieved—and maintained—a new year’s resolution of losing weight?
 We used data from the term life insurance we offer, but these overall trends tend to hold true throughout the industry.

 Jessica is the average American woman.
 She’s 5’4” and weighs 169 pounds (the national average for women).
 She's 38 years old (the average American’s age).
 Her name is even the most popular female name of the eighties.

 Assuming Jessica’s a nonsmoker, weighing just ten pounds less (159 pounds) would make insurers view her risk profile more favorably.
 That could save her nearly $3,200 on $1 million in term life insurance premiums, over a 20-year term.
-This is based on rates for Fabric Premium, a 20-year term life insurance policy.
+This is based on rates for our term life insurance policy in 2018.